Monday, September 2, 2019

 Hello, everyone!
 If you live outside the purple zone on the weather map, you may be unaware how bitterly cold it is here in the Midwest.
 Our single-digit temperatures and -25° to -40° wind chills are breath-taking cold!
 Bone-chilling cold!
 FROSTBITE COLD!
 Needless to say, we're hunkered down for the duration.

-My husband keeps his "expeditions" to a minimum in weather like this, braving the elements only to trek down the sidewalk for mail or to clear the driveway of snow--not that we're going anywhere!
+My husband keeps his "expeditions" to a minimum in weather like this, braving the elements only to trek down the driveway for mail or to shovel us out (not that we're going anywhere).
 Each time he opens the storm door, it whines in icy protest as if to ask, “Are you sure you want to venture out today?”

-I'm snug and warm with a cozy new quilt made by my friend, Mary Conley.
-"The blocks might look familiar," she whispered as she placed it in my lap.
-Indeed they did; they were red and green nine-patches I'd abandoned almost twenty years earlier!
+Meanwhile, I'm keeping warm with a cozy new quilt made by my friend, Mary Conley.
+"The blocks might look familiar," she whispered as she set it in my lap.
+Indeed they did.
+They were red and green nine patches I'd abandoned almost twenty years earlier!

 Friday, July 21, 2017